nansari/minikube/README.md

 # ps -aef|grep kub|cut -c 1-140
   ....
-  truncated - these are componenets of kubernetes master and node ....
+  truncated - these are components of kubernetes master and node ....

 # kubelet --version